 Combination birth control pills can help lower the amount of androgen you produce, which can help reduce hormonal acne.

 Can birth control reduce the risk of endometrial and ovarian cancers?

 For women who have used combination birth control pills – pills that contain both estrogen and progestin – studies show they are anywhere from 30 to 50% less likely to develop endometrial or ovarian cancers .
 The longer you take the pill, the more your risk is lowered.

 However, taking a birth control pill doesn’t replace regular check-ups and Pap tests.
 The pill can be a healthy addition to a healthy lifestyle that includes exercise, a diet full of fruits and vegetables, and annual preventive care visits.

 Endometriosis is a painful condition caused when the uterine lining (endometrium) grows outside the uterus.
 The uterine lining sheds during menstruation.
 Uterine lining growing outside the uterus has nowhere to go, and this causes extremely painful cramps.
 And, as tissue builds up over time, the tissue can become swollen and inflamed.

 Birth control with high levels of progestin is a common treatment for endometriosis.
 The pill can be used to skip your period, which keeps the uterine lining from shedding and stops painful endometriosis symptoms.
 Progestin also thins the uterine lining, which can lessen painful symptoms when you do get your period.

-Birth control can protect against other conditions
+Can birth control can protect against other conditions, too?

 Birth control pills can also help with a wide range of other conditions, from anemia to hair loss.